wikimedia/operations-puppet/modules/stdlib/README.markdown

 Requires a single boolean as input. *Type*: rvalue.

+#### `camelcase`

+Converts the case of a string or all strings in an array to camel case. *Type*: rvalue.

+*Please note:* This function is an implementation of a Ruby class and as such may not be entirely UTF8 compatible.
+To ensure compatibility please use this function with Ruby 2.4.0 or greater - https://bugs.ruby-lang.org/issues/10085.

 #### `capitalize`

 Capitalizes the first character of a string or array of strings and lowercases the remaining characters of each string.
 Requires either a single string or an array as an input. *Type*: rvalue.

+*Please note:* This function is an implementation of a Ruby class and as such may not be entirely UTF8 compatible.
+To ensure compatibility please use this function with Ruby 2.4.0 or greater - https://bugs.ruby-lang.org/issues/10085.

 #### `ceiling`